Relieve Your Pain

 - Recommended by leading healthcare professionals

-Designed for use on the abdomen, elbows, knees, ankles, and other smaller areas on the body that need treatment.
+ThermiPaq Icy Cold WrapFor use on the lower back, knees, and other larger areas on the body that need treatment. (cold only).

 Made in USA